-Food sport competition may have started with state fair pie competitions, burger battles, and BBQ competitions, but an event known as the World Food Championships (WFC) had taken “food sport competition” to an entirely new level.
-Entering into it’s 8th year of competition in 2018, the WFC attracted nearly 500 teams from over 42 states culminating in over 1,500 home cooks, chefs and professional cooking teams coming together to compete in 10 food categories for over $100,000 in prize money!
+Food sport competition may have started with bake-offs, burger battles and BBQ competitions, but the World Food Championships (WFC) have taken food sports to an entirely new level.
+The WFC attracts more than 1,500 home cooks, chefs and professional cooking teams who compete in 10 food categories for more than $100,000 in prize money.

-Recognizing the opportunity to highlight the talented “people” making up Team Indiana, Culinary Crossroads reached out to both public and private sector leadership to underwrite its first initiative to bring awareness to Team Indiana member’s backgrounds, their preparation for their first WFC event and the onsite food sport competition.
+Recognizing the opportunity to highlight some of our top culinary talent, Culinary Crossroads reached out to both the public and private sector to underwrite its first initiative – helping chefs competing in the WFC.

-Team Indiana competed at the highest level with three of Team Indiana competitors reaching the World Food Championship finals in their respective categories.
-Although we didn’t bring home a championship trophy we did bring home our second Culinary Crossroads Initiative, the WFC Final Table.
+Our chefs competed at the highest level with three reaching the finals in their respective categories.
+Although we didn’t bring home a championship trophy, we did bring home our second Culinary Crossroads initiative: the 2020 WFC Final Table.

-Once again, Lt.
-Governor Suzanne Crouch provided tremendous leadership and facilitated our outreach to presenting sponsors Visit Indy, Sysco and Ivy Tech Community College.
+Lt.
+Gov. Crouch facilitated our outreach to presenting sponsors Visit Indy, Sysco and Ivy Tech Community College.
 Additional support was also secured from Red Gold, Maple Leaf Farms and MConnect Group.

 Post-pandemic, Culinary Crossroads has helped support chefs competing at the 2021, 2022 and 2023 World Food Championships and cheered on Paramount Schools of Excellence’s Junior Chef Academy competitors to a win in a new youth division at the 2023 WFC.
 And we’re looking forward to the 2024 WFC!